 Yosemite National Park is the crown jewel of California’s nine National Parks, and is many people’s favorite park in the whole country.
 As I mentioned, it’s not mine – but that’s partly because it’s so popular that there’s always a crowd in the Yosemite Valley!
 (I think, having grown up in Alaska where National Park access is regulated, I’m still shocked that the parks in the Lower 48 are open-access and can end up so crowded.)

 The best way to experience Yosemite as part of this road trip is by driving the park road on the Yosemite Valley floor.
-You can park at get out to walk to sights like Bridalveil Fall, Mirror Lake, and other sweeping views of the Yosemite Valley.
-(My three-day Yosemite guide covers all of these and more if you want to spend more time and go hiking in Yosemite.)
+You can park and get out to walk to sights like Bridalveil Fall, Mirror Lake, and other sweeping views of the Yosemite Valley.
+(I have guides for spending both one day and three days in Yosemite, which covers all of these and more if you want to spend more time and go hiking in Yosemite.)

 Optional: Devils Postpile National Monument